Skip to main content

 Household skills

-The dorm room doesn’t come with a cleaner, and you don’t want your teen living in filth especially if he or she shares a suite and a common area.
-Make sure your teen knows the housekeeping basics by teaching the how-tos of:
+The dorm room doesn’t come with a cleaner, and you don’t want your teen living in filth, especially if he or she shares a suite and a common area.
+One of the biggest issues freshmen roommates have with each other is the upkeep of the room.
+Make sure your teen knows the housekeeping basics by teaching them how to do these everyday chores.

 • Cleaning the toilet and bathroom